bjankord/brettjankord.com/content/blog/2013-02-09-thoughts-on-semantic-html-class-names-and-maintainability.md

 </div>
 ```

 The main drawback I see with this approach though is that if we decide to add a new review section, we have to update our styles.
 This is a small issue admittedly, though I think we can alleviate it with intelligently thinking about how we go about naming our classes and writing our CSS.
-Nicolas Gallagher touches on some of the other issues associated with a single class approach in the component modifiers section of his post, [About HTML semantics and front-end architecture][5].
+Nicolas Gallagher touches on some of the other issues associated with a single class approach in the component modifiers section of his post, [About HTML semantics and frontend architecture][5].

 ### Class-Attribute Selectors